-25.13 Criteria for Promotion to Professor
+26.19 Criteria for Promotion to Professor

-- (a) The categories for evaluation and the criteria for assessing promotion to Professor are: - i) Academic or Professional Credentials these must meet the criteria for the position of Assistant Professor. - ii) Teaching Effectiveness a sustained record of effective performance as a university teacher. - iii) Research, Scholarly and/or Creative Work a demonstrated record of sustained and productive research, scholarship, and/or creative achievement, including work assessed by peer review that has resulted in national and/or international recognition and high standing in the discipline or field of expertise. - iv) Service a sustained and satisfactory record of service to Nipissing University (and other institutions where appropriate), the profession, and the wider community. - (b) Candidates who hold a tenured position at the rank of Associate Professor are eligible to apply for promotion to Professor at the end of their third year as an Associate Professor. - (c) Candidates will be granted promotion if they meet expectations in all four categories of evaluation.
+- (a) The categories for evaluation and the criteria for assessing promotion to Professor are: - i) Academic or Professional Credentials these must meet the criteria for the position of Assistant Professor. - ii) Teaching Effectiveness a sustained record of effective performance as a university teacher. - iii) Research, Scholarly and/or Creative Work a demonstrated record of sustained and productive research, scholarship, and/or creative achievement, including work assessed by peer review that has resulted in national and/or international recognition and high standing in the discipline or field of expertise.

+- iv) Service a sustained and satisfactory record of service to Nipissing University (and other institutions where appropriate), the profession, and the wider community. - (b) Candidates who hold a tenured position at the rank of Associate Professor are eligible to apply for promotion to Professor at the end of their third year as an Associate Professor. - (c) Candidates who hold a tenure-track appointment at the rank of Associate Professor may apply for promotion to Professor at the same time that they apply for tenure. - (d) Candidates will be granted promotion if they meet expectations in all four categories of evaluation.

-25.14 Guidelines for Assessment
+26.20 Guidelines for Assessment